Terror (1978 film): Plot

-Other murders and strange deaths follow.
-At the strip club where Ann and her friends work as waitresses, a patron is ejected by the bouncer after groping Ann; on returning home, he is thrown onto a row of spiked railings and dismembered.
+More murders and strange deaths follow.
+At the strip club where Ann and her friends work as waitresses, a patron is ejected by a bouncer after groping Ann; on returning home, he is thrown onto a row of spiked railings and dismembered.
 At James's film studio, an overhead lamp falls to the floor and crushes Les, a short-tempered director trying to shoot a sex film called Bathtime with Brenda.
-Viv – the title character and one of Ann's friends – is stabbed to death at the hostel.
-Ann visits James's assistant Philip at the studio and tells him that she has no memory of her attack on James or how she got home on the night that Carol was murdered.
-After she leaves, Philip is attacked by flying props and equipment and decapitated by a falling sheet of glass.
+Viv – the title character, and one of Ann's friends – is stabbed to death at the hostel.
+Ann visits James's assistant Philip at the studio and tells him that she has no memory of her attack on James or how she got home the night Carol was murdered.
+After she leaves, props and equipment start flying around the studio and pelting Philip, who is then decapitated by a falling sheet of glass.

-Ann flees the hostel when she finds Suzy being questioned by police about her and Viv.
+Ann flees the hostel when she comes across Suzy being questioned by police about her and Viv.
 An officer pursues her but is repeatedly run over and crushed by his car, which is being driven by a supernatural force.
-While making her way to the Garrick house, Ann is caught in unusually strong winds and takes refuge in a parked car but is forced to jump out when the vehicle inexplicably rises into the air.
+While making her way to the Garrick house, Ann is caught in unusually strong winds and takes refuge in a parked car; she is forced to jump out when the vehicle inexplicably rises into the air.
 Reaching the house, she experiences bizarre visions and sees various objects moving of their own accord.
-She is then startled by the sudden arrival of an unseen figure and strikes him down with an axe, only then to discover that she has killed James.
+She is startled by the sudden arrival of an unseen figure and strikes him down with an axe, only to find she has killed James.
 The spirit of Mad Dolly re-appears, cackling, as her sword flies across the room and fatally impales Ann against a wall.